 A pulmonary arteriovenous malformations (PAVM) is a rare vascular abnormality of the lung.
 Most cases tend to be simple AVM's (single feeding artery) although up to 20% of cases can have complex (2 or more) feeding vessels 7.
 They can be multiple in ~ 1/3 of cases.

 Demographics and clinical presentation

-There is a recognised female predilection.
+There is a recognized female predilection.
 Despite most patients being asymptomatic, the connection between the venous and arterial system can lead to dyspnea (due to right-to-left shunting), as well as embolic events (due to paradoxical emboli).
 Although it is assumed that the vascular defects are present at birth, they are seldom manifested clinically until adult life until when the vessels have been subjected to pressure over several decades.
 Clinically a murmur or bruit may audible over the lesion (especially if peripheral).

 In congenital cases they are considered to result from a defect in the terminal capillary loops which causes dilatation and the formation of thin-walled vascular sacs.